4.1 Active@ Boot Disk Creator

 A USB Drive or blank CD/DVD/BD must be inserted and explicitly choosen on the first step, before you can proceed further.

-If you've created an ISO Image file, you can burn it to a disk later on , either our free Active@ ISO Burner utility (www.ntfs.com/iso-burning.htm), or a utility.
+If you've created an ISO Image file, you can burn it to a disk later on, using either our free Active@ ISO Burner utility (www.ntfs.com/iso-burning.htm), or another utility capable of burning ISO files to disks.

 - Product Overview